AFCAT 02/2026 Notification Released: Eligibility, Dates & Vacancy Details *[Application deadline extended to 21 June 2026]*

 Personal Documents:

-• If final year, provisional certificate or college bonafide stating expected date of result
+- If in the final year, a provisional certificate or college bonafide stating the expected date of result.

 Eligibility Documents:

-• Any other certificates mentioned in call letter
+- Any other specific certificates mentioned in your call letter.

 Other Important Documents: